 After breast augmentation, you can plan on being home from work for about a week.
 Once you do get back to the office, you’ll need to wear a special surgical support bra (easily hidden beneath your clothes) to help your implants settle into proper positions.

 You’ll be scheduled for a few brief follow-up appointments, which is the surgeon’s opportunity to keep an eye on your recovery and healing.
-It’s also your opportunity to ask any nagging questions you might have, such as when you can get back to more vigorous exercise like yoga, Spin® class, running, etc.
+It’s also your opportunity to ask any nagging questions you might have, such as when you can get back to more vigorous exercise like running, HIIT, or Crossfit.

 Every surgeon has a slightly different timeline, but you can expect to gradually return to your normal activities about a month after surgery.